U.A. and Helen Whitaker University Professor, Robotics Institute/Computer Science

 BioDr.
 Kanade works in multiple areas of robotics: computer vision, multi-media, manipulators, autonomous mobile robots, medical robotics and sensors.
 He has written more than 400 technical papers and reports in these areas, and holds more than 20 patents.
 He has been the principal investigator of more than a dozen major vision and robotics projects at Carnegie Mellon.

 Dr. Kanade has been elected to the National Academy of Engineering and the American Academy of Arts and Sciences.
 He is a Fellow of the IEEE, a Fellow of the ACM, a Founding Fellow of American Association of Artificial Intelligence (AAAI), and the former and founding editor of International Journal of Computer Vision.
-Awards he received includes the Franklin Institute Bower Prize, ACM/AAAI Newell Award, Okawa Award, C&C Award, Tateishi Grand Prize, Joseph Engelberger Award, IEEE Robotics and Automation Society Pioneer Award, FIT Accomplishment Award, and IEEE PAMI-TC Azriel Rosenfeld Lifetime Accomplishment Award.
+Awards he received include the Kyoto Prize, the Franklin Institute Bower Prize, ACM/AAAI Newell Award, Okawa Award, C&C Award, Tateishi Grand Prize, Joseph Engelberger Award, IEEE Robotics and Automation Society Pioneer Award, FIT Accomplishment Award, and IEEE PAMI-TC Azriel Rosenfeld Lifetime Accomplishment Award.

 B.Eng.
 1968, Kyoto University, Japan